 1/ A culture of life-long learning and development starts with senior leaders.
 It is impossible to satisfy the cravings of your employees for career and skills development unless senior leaders are enunciating their support and backing up those words with resources.
 And they must communicate clearly and directly with their direct reports and frontline managers to let them know that career and skills development are essential for long-term success.

 2/ Formalise a system of internal mobility to create the opportunities that will inspire people to re-/upskill.
 One of the main reasons employees do not seek re-/upskilling is that they do not think there are any opportunities for internal mobility.
 Sometimes, this is a result of managers hoarding talent and discouraging people from seeking other jobs within the same organisation.
 In other instances, hiring managers may prefer to hire externally rather than go through the trouble of identifying and developing internal talent for new roles.
 Senior leaders must create an internal talent mobility mechanism that allows people to step forward to seek new opportunities and engage in learning that may go with those new roles.

 3/ Active career conversations need to be part of ongoing communication between employees and frontline managers.
 The survey showed that far too many non-managers are discouraged from seeking career and skills development because they think their managers do not want to spare them the time to engage in re-/upskilling.
 This needs to change.
 Managers should schedule regular career conversations with their teams, identify employees ready to learn and grow, and help plot a path to new opportunities.

-Creating a culture and mechanisms that allow internal mobility to flourish can create benefits for both individual and organization.
+Creating a culture and mechanisms that allow internal mobility to flourish can create benefits for both individual and organisation.
 For the individual, it’s the opportunity to learn, grow and achieve true career satisfaction.
-For the organization, it’s the opportunity to get the right people into the right jobs and empower them to achieve their full potential.
+For the organisation, it’s the opportunity to get the right people into the right jobs and empower them to achieve their full potential.

 Download our report and learn three best practices that will address the disconnect and engage employees in setting career goals.